 Dementia can affect an individual’s ability to: keep track of finances and paying bills, drive, plan and cook meals and remember appointments.

 Alzheimer’s disease is the most common type of dementia.
 Early symptoms include difficulty with naming objects, lack of initiative and difficulty remembering recent conversations, names or events.

 As the disease progresses, Alzheimer’s patients experience worsening memory loss, impaired communication, poor judgment, confusion and behavioral changes.
 Alzheimer’s patient’s will have difficulty speaking, swallowing and walking during the end stage.

 When Should Someone be Evaluated for Dementia?

 Most dementias are progressive, so the symptoms will start off slowly and gradually worsen.
 Any memory difficulties or changes in thinking skills should not be ignored.
-Apex Psychological Care and Memory Center conducts evaluations to diagnose dementia and determine the possible cause of memory issues.
+Apex Neuropsychology Center conducts evaluations to diagnose dementia and determine the possible cause of memory issues.
 They also offer recommendations for treatment of the cognitive difficulties.

 Even if the symptoms point to dementia, an early diagnosis ensures the patient can get the most benefit from available treatments.
 It also gives the patient and their family more time to plan for the future.